RajasSJoshi/Bank-Churn-Modeling/README.md

 Start working on the power wheel dashboard.
 Week 3 -
 Finalize the Power BI dashboard with polished visualizations and storytelling elements.
-The tools that I will be using throughout this process will be a Power BI desktop, Jupiter notebooks, and the libraries such as Pandas.
+The tools that I will be using throughout this process will be a Power BI desktop, Jupiter notebooks, and libraries such as Pandas.
 The data set that I will be working on is churn modeling.

 ## Conclusion -

 In conclusion, The proposal gives an idea about the overall plan to make a Power BI  presentation on the Churn modeling dataset which I have obtained from Kaggle.
-The business intelligence presentation on the bank customers churn prediction will be done by using Power BI, I will be aiming to provide insights into customer behavior and potential churn factors.
+The business intelligence presentation on the bank customer's churn will be done by using Power BI, I will be aiming to provide insights into customer behavior and potential churn factors.
 Through the visualizations, I will be highlighting key metrics like demographics, credit score, product usage, and identifying pattern that indicates churn.

 ## Appendices -